Know Before You Come on Authbition

 A guide for guests

-Authbition is a podcast where writers explore the real tension between authenticity and ambition—through story, reflection, and thoughtful conversation.
+Authbition is a podcast where humans explore the real tension between authenticity and ambition—through story, reflection, and thoughtful conversation.

 This page is here to answer the questions guests often ask before and after scheduling, and to help you feel comfortable, prepared, and at ease.
 Nothing here is prescriptive.
 Think of this as orientation, not instruction.